RaphaelT1010/SeleniumCookieCrawlerandHarAnalysis/README.md

 **Overview**

 A Python script called seleniumcrawler.py accesses the top 1,000 websites of the internet via editedtop-1m.csv.
 The script would then collect its HTTP information via HAR files, using Selenium and browsermobproxy.
+A proxy was created using browsermobproxy was used to isolate HTTP requests for analysis.

-A VIM could be used so a system could still do other things, as this script takes several hours. (instead, a second spare laptop was used)
+A VIM could be used so a system could still do other things, as this script takes several hours. (a second spare laptop was used in the actual data gathering).

 Created a second Python script (called haranalysis.py) which analyzed these HAR files in order to extract the third-party cookies present and the counts of each one across all 1,000 websites.